-Another salt scrub recipe for the shower uses equal measures of sea salt and Epsom salts, almond oil to cover, 6 drops of lavender oil, 6 drops of patchouli oil, and 3 drops of orange oil.
+Another salt scrub recipe uses equal measures of sea salt and Epsom salts, almond oil to cover, 6 drops of lavender oil, 6 drops of patchouli oil, and 3 drops of orange oil.
 Herbal scrubs stimulate circulation and remove dead skin cells.
 They leave the skin glowing and soft.

 A mix of ordinary cooking ingredients can produce a wonderful scrub.
 Add a quarter cup of powdered ginger root, one-half cup of ordinary table salt, and the juice of two limes to one-half cup of warm olive oil.
 Use this gritty paste to exfoliate feet, elbows, and other rough places.
 The ginger root will leave skin tingling and smooth.